smitbry17/bug-free-goggles/Develop/gist-template.md

 The string can contain any number between 0–9

-The string can contain an underscore or hyphen
+The string can contain \_ or \ or . or -

-The string is between 3–16 characters long
+The string is between 2-6 characters long

 ## Table of Contents